 The Brooks Mazama 2 is built for running fast.
 Every feature of the shoe, from the highly responsive midsole to the low profile outsole lugs, screams speed.
 So much so, that it’s not well suited for longer distances or for rough trails.

 - The Brooks Mazama 2 is a running shoe that’s crafted for those who have neutral pronation.
 It’s also optimized for fast traversals on trails.
 Multidirectional gripping lugs that are made of rubber make sure to clamp onto the uneven surfaces.
 A propulsion plate encourages power to the toe-off phase.

 - The midsole makes use of a decoupled midfoot design to make sure that the forefoot section is capable of moving and bending, independent of the heel part.
 A form-adapting foam material makes up the primary cushioning system while a Race Sockliner aims to add some more comfort.

 - A single-layer mesh serves as the majority of the Mazama 2’s cover system.
-It’s bolstered by rubber overlays to heighten the sturdiness of the silhouette and enable a secure fit.
+The new Mazama 2's upper is now bolstered by rubber overlays to heighten the sturdiness of the silhouette and enable a secure fit.
 A lace garage allows the runner to keep the excess length of the shoestrings in a sheltered pocket.

 Brooks Mazama 2 size and fit